HoffmanAndrew/intro-to-web-dev/week-10-bootstrap/README.md

-# Week 10: Bootstrap
+# Week 3: Layout

-This week, you're revisiting and "Bootstrapifying" your project from week 3.

-During week 3, you created a website for a business, and you wrote the HTML and CSS yourself.
-This week, you're making a website for that same business, but you're using Bootstrap instead.

-You can copy the files from week 3 into this directory, or you can start from scratch if that's easier.
+Modify `index.html` and `styles.css` to create a website for a business.

+The business can be real, imaginary, or aspirational.
+Get creative!
+Here are some ideas:

+- Your favorite local business
+- A bookstore that only sells your favorite books
+- A photography studio that specializes in pictures of your pet

-When you're done, your website should contain at least the following:
+Your website should contain at least the following:

-- 1 Bootstrap container
+- At least 1 element with `display: grid` containing at least two children
+- At least 1 element with a grid property (other than `display:grid`)
-- 1 Bootstrap row with at least 2 columns
+- At least 1 element with `display: flex` containing at least two children
-- 3 Bootstrap components

-Optional bonus challenge: if you finish all of the above and want some more practice, try adding Bootstrap to previous projects, or look for other UI frameworks and try them out.
+- At least 1 element with a flex property (other than `display:flex`)
+- At least 1 style that displays differently based on the width of the screen

+Exactly what layout you create is up to you.
+You might use grid layout to show a grid of thumbnail images, or you might use flexbox to create a navigation bar.
+Whatever you think your business webpage needs is great, as long as you satisfy the above requirements.

+If it helps, feel free to add other HTML files with different layouts.
+For example, you might have a separate "about" page.
+Or feel free to use fake links in your navigation.